 These are bodies recognised by the Secretary of State as having rules designed to ensure that auditors are of the highest professional competence.
 Each recognised body has strict regulations and a disciplinary code to govern the conduct of their registered auditors.
 The five recognised bodies are:

-- The Association of Chartered Certified Accountants;
+- The Association of Chartered Certified Accountants (ACCA)

-- The Association of Authorised Public Accountants.
+- The Association of Authorised Public Accountants (AAPA)

 They must give the company 28 days' notice of their intention to put a resolution to remove the auditor, or to appoint somebody else, to a general meeting.
-A copy of the notice of the intended resolution must be sent to the auditor, who then has the right to make a written response and require that it be sent to the company's members
+A copy of the notice of the intended resolution must be sent to the auditor, who then has the right to make a written response and require that it be sent to the company's shareholders.